 4.2.2 The supplier is responsible for the safe loading of the bulker vehicles.

-4.23 The Supplier shall haul the Contract Materials from the WTS:
+4.2.3 The Supplier shall haul the Contract Materials from the WTS:

 4.2.2.1 from the Services Start Date until notified otherwise by the Authority in accordance with paragraph 4.2.2.2 below, to {LOCATION}; for Paper and Cardboard and to {LOCATION}; for Metals and Plastic Packaging.